 A score of 1.0 indicates very little financial health; 3, the low benchmark, represents a relatively stronger financial position; and 10 is the top of the scale.

-At 0.3, UMM's FY18 CFI score is at its lowest since FY13.
+At -0.3 for FY19, UMM's CFI score is below zero for the first time since FY13.